eauwmadison/eauw.org/content/leadership-team/shiv-muthipandiyan.md

 calUsername:
 priority: 1
 ---
 Shiv is a second-year student studying Biochemistry and Economics.
 He’s especially interested in biosecurity and animal welfare, and works in a virology lab.
-Outside of EA, he enjoys playing tennis, cooking, and reading philosophy and poetry.
+Outside of EA, he enjoys playing tennis, cooking, and reading philosophy.